Apple iPhone vs Samsung Galaxy mobile phones

 Apple’s iPhones have come a long way since the rounded, plastic-backed iPhone first released in 2007.
-Newer models like the iPhone X, XS and XS Max now take on a sleeker glass design with a stainless steel band connecting the front and back.
+Newer models such as the iPhone 11, 11 Pro and 11 Pro Max now take on a sleeker glass design with a stainless=steel band connecting the front and back.
 Apple also decided to rid itself of the home button, which doubled as a fingerprint sensor, to provide an edge-to-edge display with only a small bezel at the top of the screen.

-Apple has increased the display resolution of its smartphones on each of its most recent launches, going up to 2,688 x 1,242 pixels on the iPhone XS Max.
-This isn’t quite as high as Samsung’s offering on the S10+, which touts a resolution of 3040 x 1440.
+Apple has increased the display resolution of its smartphones on each of its most recent launches, going up to 2,688 x 1,242 pixels on the iPhone 11 Pro Max.
+This isn’t quite as high as Samsung’s offering on the S10+, which touts a resolution of 3,040 x 1,440 pixels.

 If you’re looking for a phone with a bigger screen, you’ll be split down the middle.
-The 5.8-inch iPhone XS is 0.3 inches smaller than the Galaxy S10 (6.1-inches) but Apple takes the crown for the larger devices, as the huge 6.5-inch iPhone XS Max is 0.1 inches larger than the S10+ (6.4 inches) .
+The 5.8-inch iPhone 11 Pro is 0.3 inches smaller than the Galaxy S10 (6.1-inches) but Apple takes the crown for the larger devices, as the huge 6.5-inch iPhone 11 Pro Max is 0.1 inches larger than the S10+ (6.4 inches) .

 The two phones have differing display types.
-The newest iPhones have a Super Retina HD OLED display while Samsung's new models come with Dynamic AMOLED displays.
+The newest iPhones have a Super Retina XDR OLED display while Samsung's new models come with Dynamic AMOLED displays.

 Samsung is right up there when you’re talking about front runners in camera development.
-The S10+ made headlines for its three rear-camera lens set up, which features a 16Mp ultra wide angle lens capturing a 123-degree field of view wider than even the human eye can see.
+The S10+ made headlines for its three rear-camera lens setup, which features a 16Mp ultra wide angle lens capturing a 123-degree field of view wider than the human eye can see.

 Samsung Galaxy loyalists can make use of ‘Scene Optimiser’ to automatically adjust and improve scene quality when the camera recognises the object or scene in the frame.
-Some of the modes include food, animals, greenery, beaches and sunsets.
+Modes include food, animals, greenery, beaches and sunsets.

-Apple is no slouch in the camera department either - it offers a range of genuinely useful and dramatic post-processing effects to enhance your photos, and in the new XS range it introduced features such as Smart HDR - blending multiple photos for the best shot, and the ability to change the depth of field of images after they’ve been taken.
+Apple is no slouch in the camera department either - it offers a range of genuinely useful and dramatic post-processing effects to enhance your photos, and in the new 11 range, you'll find features such as Smart HDR - blending multiple photos for the best shot, and the ability to change the depth of field of images after they’ve been taken.

 Whichever of the two smartphones you opt for, rest assured both Apple and Samsung are right up there when it comes to the best and latest advanced camera technology.

-If you’re concerned about hitting the storage ceiling, Samsung has more than enough capacity on its newer devices to last you.
-The highest-spec Samsung S10 has 512GB, which when paired with the external storage capacity of 512GB, gives you a massive 1TB of storage to make use of, although this doesn’t include the bloatware that comes pre-installed on your device.
+If you’re concerned about hitting the storage ceiling, Samsung has more than enough capacity on its newer devices.
+The highest-spec Samsung S10 has 512GB which, when paired with the external storage capacity of 512GB, gives a massive 1TB of storage.

 Value for money